Pinder delivers timely hit, A’s advance in playoffs at last

 Melvin insisted Pinder’s bat would help the A’s in the playoffs, even after the infielder spent a stint on the injured list down the stretch with a strained right hamstring.

-Fiers wanted the start that night but understood Melvin made a tough choice.

-“It was a fun call for me to finally reward him,” Melvin said.
+“It was a fun call for me to finally reward him,” said Melvin, who hated to remove Fiers early Thursday.

 While Fiers was done after 1 2/3 innings having surrendered a run and five hits, he might get to leave his mark on the Astros series after not facing his former club all of 2020.